rezich/DigiPenAgainstHumanity/README.md

-The original intent of the game was to make a *CAH* clone that would appeal to all DigiPen Institute of Technology students, but it quickly became apparent that while there certainly is common ground to be found, many of the things that make DigiPen students the most resentful live in each respective degree program.
+The original intent of the game was to make a *CAH* clone that would appeal to all DigiPen Institute of Technology students, but it quickly became apparent that while there certainly is common ground to be found, many of the things that DigiPen students find funny exist separately in each respective degree program.

-This brings us to the biggest difference between *DigiPen Against Humanity* and *Cards Against Humanity* (other than how the playful nihilism and occasional biting social commentary have been replaced with an overall feeling of bitter defeat): the cards have logos in the lower left-hand corner that allow you to customize how the game plays depending on who is participating.
-Cards marked "CS" will likely only be meaningful to RTIS and BSGD students.
-Cards marked "GD" will technically apply to BSGD and BAGD students, but really more the former than the latter.
-Cards marked "BFA" aren't funny to anyone.
+This brings us to the biggest difference between *DigiPen Against Humanity* and *Cards Against Humanity* (other than how the playful nihilism and occasional biting social commentary have been replaced with an overall feeling of bitter defeat): the cards have logos in the lower left-hand corner that allow you to customize how the game plays depending on who is participating:

+ * Cards marked "CS" will likely only be meaningful to RTIS and BSGD students.
+ * Cards marked "GD" will technically apply to BSGD and BAGD students, but really more the former than the latter.
+ * Cards marked "BFA" aren't funny to anyone.